How to grow roses

 How to grow rambling roses

 Rambling roses are often confused with climbing roses.
-Ramblers are far more vigorous than climbers, and bear one fantastic flush of flowers, usually in June, followed by colourful hips.
-Climbing roses often repeat flower and have larger flowers.
+Ramblers are far more vigorous than climbers, usually bearing one fantastic flush of flowers, often in June, followed by colourful hips.
+Climbing roses often flower repeatedly and have larger blooms.

-A rambling rose looks great growing up into a tree, especially an apple tree, providing flowers after the apple blossom fades but before the fruits form.
-In this video guide from Gardeners' World, Monty Don shows you how to plant two different rambling roses – 'Wedding Day' and 'Sander's White'.
+A rambling rose looks great growing up into a tree, especially an old apple tree, providing flowers after the apple blossom fades but before the fruits form.
+In the video guide below from BBC Gardeners' World, Monty Don shows how to plant two different rambling roses – 'Wedding Day' and 'Sander's White Rambler'.
 He details what conditions a rambling rose needs, how to prepare the soil, and how deep to plant it so it settles in well over autumn and gets off to a good start in spring.
-You'll also find out how far from the tree to plant the rose and how to encourage it to climb up the tree:
+You'll also find out how far from the tree to plant the rose and how to encourage it to climb up the tree.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.